WilliamWoha/csjournal/docs/source/Semester1/PF/Topic04.rst

 Outputs
 """""""

-| This includes things like the Speakers, the Headphones, the Screen, the result when you press the Equals sign on the Calculator.
-Outputs are things that the computer *outputs* to you.
+| An Output is the result the computer gives you.
+This includes things like the Speakers, the Headphones, the Screen, the result when you press the Equals sign on the Calculator.
 When you're reading this text on screen, what you're actually reading is an Output of specific colours and shapes on a surface with some light.
 When you hear sounds via speakers or headphones, you're experiencing the data the computer is calculating and giving *out*.
 |
 | Why is this important to programming?
 |